Piedmont

 AlpAddict knows all the secrets of these jewels.

-Holidays in the Alps in Switzerland, between lakes and mountains
+What to do on vacation in the Alps in Switzerland, between lakes and mountains

 On holiday in the Alps in Switzerland!
 The numerous lakes, glaciers above green pastures and wooden chalets will delight you.